 West Lake Location

 Jonathan Carbin is an adventurous musician as well as a dedicated and experienced teacher.
 He began playing cello at the age of nine in Oklahoma, where he grew up.
-Jonathan holds a Bachelor of Music degree in performance from the University of Missouri-Kansas City Conservatory of Music and Dance, and is currently pursing a master’s degree at UT as a student of Joshua Gindele.
+Jonathan holds a Bachelor of Music degree in performance from the University of Missouri-Kansas City Conservatory of Music and Dance, and received his master’s degree from the University of Texas at Austin as a student of Joshua Gindele.

 Jonathan’s teaching philosophy is based on setting all around good habits, emphasizing solid technique and developing strong reading and rhythm skills.
 Jonathan strives to make learning to play the cello a fun and positive experience and seeks to inspire a lifelong passion for music in his students.